owncloud-archive/documentation/admin_manual/configuration_server/performance_tuning.rst

 Nginx: caching ownCloud gallery thumbnails
 ------------------------------------------

-One of the optimisations for ownCloud when using Nginx as the webserver is to combine FastCGI caching with "Cache Purge", a `3rdparty Nginx module
+One of the optimizations for ownCloud when using Nginx as the webserver is to combine FastCGI caching with "Cache Purge", a `3rdparty Nginx module
 <http://wiki.nginx.org/3rdPartyModules>`_  that adds the ability to purge
 content from `FastCGI`, `proxy`, `SCGI` and `uWSGI` caches.
 This mechanism